Arkq/ouroboros/README.md

 There are a few configuration options which might need to be tailored for ones requirements, however default options should be good enough to start with.
-For all available options see the exemplary configuration file.
-Most of those options - the important ones - might be specified during the runtime as well.
+For all available options see the exemplary [configuration file](/doc/example.conf).
+Most of these options - the important ones - might be specified during the runtime as well.

 Ouroboros acts like a wrapper, so the basic invocation looks like this: